 An individual invited to speak or present at a school event or program, who is not a regular member of the school staff.
 This includes representatives from community groups, external organizations, or other entities that provide educational content.

-5.2 Presentations
+5.2 External Presentations

-Any formal communication or performance delivered by a guest speaker, which may include lectures, workshops, performances, or interactive sessions aimed at educating or engaging students.
+Any formal communication or performance delivered by a guest speaker a third-party guest speaker or group, which may include lectures, workshops, live performances, or interactive sessions aimed at educating or engaging students.

-Legislation Education Act
+Education Act